This guide is for landlords thinking about a sale of their tenanted property.

 If you do decide to sell to another landlord with a tenant in situ, remember that you’re likely to be dealing with a more savvy buyer.

-Buy-to-let investors, for example, are likely to take a detailed look at key fundamentals surrounding the property such as gross/net yield and return on investment (ROI).
+Buy-to-let investors, for example, are likely to take a detailed look at key fundamentals surrounding the property such as gross/net yield and return on investment (ROI), so be sure to have your rental property balance sheet at the ready.
 Also, remember that many will factor in the extra risks of operating in the space as well.

 In order of priority, you’re likely to be asked for the following (the more you can provide, the better):